0xFelix/gitops-blog/gitops-blog.md

 > Note: When using Azure as cloud provider select instance type `Standard_D8s_v3` for the control plane and `Standard_D4s_v3` for the worker
-> nodes, because with the default selections resources become to tight to
+> nodes, resources might become to tight to run virtual machines on the
-> run virtual machines on the cluster.
+> cluster otherwise.

 ### Organizing managed clusters in a set

-Managed clusters can be grouped in `ManagedClusterSets`.
-These set can be bound to namespaces with a `ManagedClusterSetBinding`, to make the clusters available in the bound namespaces.
+Managed clusters can be grouped into `ManagedClusterSets`.
+These sets can be bound to namespaces with a `ManagedClusterSetBinding` to make managed clusters available in the bound namespaces.

 To add managed clusters to a new set follow these steps: